Our Things To Do In The Bahamas Guide

 To experience the park in its full glory, it is best to snorkel in the sparkling turquoise waters or discover the world's biggest subterranean cavern system.
 If you're into history, you could also book a tour of the burial grounds of the indigenous Bahaman people.

-Blue Hole Snorkeling and Turtle Park
+2. Blue Hole Snorkelling and Turtle Park

 These blue holes are caves that are linked under the earth, which causes the fish life to be abundant.
 Due to the undulating tides, the blue holes look like they are boiling, hence the nickname boiling holes.